alphagov/paas-tech-docs/source/documentation/deploying_apps/env_variables.md

 }
 ```

-Refer to the [Cloud Foundry Environment Variables documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html) [external link] for a full list of environment variables.
+Refer to the [Cloud Foundry documentation on environment variables documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html) for more information.